thegricean/si-paradigms/linking hypotheses/linkinghypotheses.md

 As we expect, the utterance 'XorY' (i.e. "there is an X or a Y on the card") is of substantially lower probability than utterance 'XandY'.
 We interpret this to mean that in our model, 'XorY' is not the optimal utterance given that a speaker is trying to communicate the world state denoted by \['X','Y'\] (i.e. both X and Y are on the card).

-Consider this output of the model in the context of the following empirical result of the SI\_Paradigms pilot: in the condition where a participant is shown a card with two animals X and Y, people overwhelmingly find a guess of "there is an X or a Y on the card" to be "Right"" rather than "Wrong".
+Consider this output of the model in the context of the following empirical result of the SI-Paradigms pilot: in the condition where a participant is shown a card with two animals X and Y, people overwhelmingly find a guess of "there is an X or a Y on the card" to be "Right"" rather than "Wrong".

 ![](linkinghypotheses_files/figure-markdown_github/unnamed-chunk-4-1.png)